felixbeaudry/ZDropping/README.md

 # ZDropping
 Sex-biased demography, including sex-biased survival or migration, can impact allele frequency changes across the genome.
 In particular, we expect different patterns of genetic variation on autosomes and sex chromosomes due to sex-specific differences in life histories, as well as differences in effective population size, transmission modes, and the strength and mode of selection.
 Here, we present a set of scripts to directly characterize the relative roles of sex-biased demography and inheritance in shaping genome-wide allele frequency trajectories.
 These scripts are associated with Driscoll et al. (biorXiv).
-This work also build on [Chen et al 2019](https://www.pnas.org/content/116/6/2158) with associated scripts and data at [here](http://dx.doi.org/10.6084/m9.figshare.7044368)
+This work also build on [Chen et al 2019](https://www.pnas.org/content/116/6/2158) with associated scripts and data [here](http://dx.doi.org/10.6084/m9.figshare.7044368).

 Scripts are seperated into one directory for those sections of the methods which employ gene dropping (expected genetic contributions of individuals and immigrants, signals of selection) and one section for the allele frequency variance model.